tock/libtock-c/README.md

    ```
    $ ./configure --prefix=/opt/riscv --enable-multilib
    ```
    `--enable-multilib` ensures that "the multilib compiler will have the prefix riscv64-unknown-elf- or riscv64-unknown-linux-gnu- but will be able to target both 32-bit and 64-bit systems."
    ```
    $ sudo make         [might need elevated privileges writing to `/opt/`]
    ```
    additionally, with
    ```
    $ sudo make linux
    ```
    you can also build `riscv64-unknown-linux-gnu`, which can be useful with tock where `riscv64-unknown-linux-gnu-objcopy` is used.

    After the the source has been compiled and copied to `/opt/riscv` and `/opt/riscv/bin`has appended to the PATH, the toolchain is ready to be used.

    **newlib-nano**:

-   newlib can require a large amount of memory, espicially for printing.
+   newlib can require a large amount of memory, especially for printing.
    If this is a concern you can instead use a more size optimised version.
    As of August 2020 there are a few options for this.

-       * See if the version of newlib from your distro already has the flags below enabled.
+   - See if the version of newlib from your distro already has the flags below enabled.
 If it does it's already size optimsed.
-       * See if your distro pacakges a newlib-nano (Debian does this) that will already include the flags below.
+   - See if your distro pacakges a newlib-nano (Debian does this) that will already include the flags below.
-       * See if your distro packages picolibc, which is a optimised fork of newlib.
+   - See if your distro packages picolibc, which is a optimised fork of newlib.
-       * You can compile newlib with these extra flags:
+   - You can compile newlib with these extra flags:
         ```
           --enable-newlib-reent-small \
           --disable-newlib-fvwrite-in-streamio \